 When Clemson students opened their phones, I know many felt shock, disappointment or maybe even anger.
 Clemson vs. South Carolina being a noon game dissatisfied many people I spoke to.
 Clemson students seem to be tired of the noon games and miss the days of frequent afternoon and night games.
 But, it was especially concerning when two ranked, historic rivals were announced to be a noon game.
 The announcement followed a Clemson versus The Citadel was awarded a 3:30 p.m. time slot, a much more favored time among the student population.

-With the Clemson-South Carolina game being placed in the noon slot, I view it as a slight sign of disrespect towards the deep history and current relevance of our rivalry, marking us as less important than other rivalries.
-For example, Florida State versus Florida received a 7 p.m. time slot, despite Florida having a record of 6-5 and FSU at 2-9.
+With the Clemson-South Carolina game being placed in the noon slot, I view it as a slight sign of disrespect toward the deep history and current relevance of our rivalry, marking us as less important than other rivalries.
+For example, Florida State versus Florida received a 7 p.m. time slot, despite Florida having a record of 6-5 and FSU 2-9.
 So, it seems that our rivalry with South Carolina has lost national relevance and importance.

 Perhaps Clemson’s recent dominance is to blame for this.
 Clemson holds a record of 14-8 over South Carolina since 2000 — perhaps national media doesn’t expect a game worthwhile enough for a prime time slot.
 Despite Clemson’s recent dominance, though, I believe a South Carolina win on rivalry weekend will create increased interest and relevance for the rivalry, benefitting both schools.